 With a student body highly engaged in matters of social justice and home to the largest concentration of refugee and migration scholars in North America, York students, staff, faculty and alumni work to welcome refugees into our communities, raise awareness of refugee and forced migration issues and to improve the policies surrounding them.

-With these goals in mind, the Syria Response and Refugee Initiative, as well as many York student groups are participating in an Amnestie internationale, Amnesty International Canada and Canadian Council for Refugees “Refugees Welcome Here!” campaign, a sentiment and approach that will continue long after the immediate campaign is over.
+With these goals in mind, the Syria Response and Refugee Initiative, as well as many York student groups are participating in an Amnestie internationale, Amnesty International Canada and Canadian Council for Refugees inspired “Refugees Welcome Here!” campaign, a sentiment and approach that will continue long after the immediate campaign is over.
 Both hyperlinks contain valuable resources on the campaign from each organization.
 You can view and take the Refugees Welcome Here! pledge at this link.

 Refugees Welcome Here!

-Amidst the global refugee crisis, this campaign calls for more refugees to be admitted into Canada, for greater fairness in their treatment and for our communities to better welcome them.
+Amidst the global refugee crisis, this campaign calls for more refugees to be admitted into Canada and for greater fairness in their treatment and for our communities to better welcome them.
 It seeks to combat myths about refugees and emphasize their contributions.
 We see these contributions daily on the York campus through initiatives such as our campus WUSC committees and in our communities.

-We are starting to organize our activities for 2016!
 If you would like to become involved, please contact us at email@example.com .